MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   Specifies which servers to enable for integrated authentication.
 Integrated authentication is only enabled when Microsoft Edge receives an authentication challenge from a proxy or from a server in this list.

+If you enable and configure this policy, Microsoft Edge will no longer attempt to identify whether or not a server is on the intranet.
+Instead, only the servers from this list will be eligible for automatic submission of IWA credentials.

+If you disable or don't configure this policy, Microsoft Edge tries to detect if a server is on the intranet before responding to an authentication challenge.
+Only those servers identified as being on the intranet will be eligible for automatic submission of IWA credentials.

+On Windows operating systems, use of this policy will cause Microsoft Edge to ignore security zone-based hints, such as dotless host names or hosts which bypass a configured proxy server, to identify a server as residing on the intranet.
+Those servers which received automatic submission of IWA credentials before implementation of this policy will have to be added to this list to remain eligible.

-Separate multiple server names with commas.
+Separate multiple server name entries with commas.
 Wildcards (*) are allowed.

-If you don't configure this policy, Microsoft Edge tries to detect if a server is on the intranet - only then will it respond to IWA requests.
-If the server is on the internet, IWA requests from it are ignored by Microsoft Edge.

   #### Supported features: